zer0eXploit/poosuu-api/README.md

 In order to run the server, a few environment variables are required to be set properly and the most important variables being `DB_URI` and `REDIS_URI`.

+Image upload endpoint is also required to upload artist cover images.
+Currently using imgbb so, the URL can be obtained by creating an account on their website. `IMAGE_UPLOAD_URL` is the env var name for the endpoint.

 The environment variables can be referenced from the `.env.example` file from the project `config` folder.

 After setting the environment variables the server can be started via the following commands: